fire-eggs/YAGP/README.md

 Very much a work-in-progress.

 General status:
-- Released V0.1-Alpha: stable, performant, nearly complete GEDCOM parsing.
+- Released V0.2-Alpha: stable, performant, nearly complete GEDCOM parsing.
+- GEDCOM writing in-progress.
+- Library reference documentation in-progress.
 - Documentation, samples, localization, and memory usage all need improvement.
 - Date parsing/estimation is partially working: needs to be more robust, handle more cases and calendars.
 - Demo programs and controls are crude and not yet refactored cleanly.